BioNTech-Pfizer confident about their vaccine for kids | DW | 10.09.2021

 In an interview published by German weekly Der Spiegel on Friday, BioNTech's co-founder and chief medical officer, Özlem Türeci, is reported as saying that the firm is already preparing production of the vaccine for children — ahead of approval.

-Türeci told Der Spiegel: "It's the same vaccine but a lower dose."
+Türeci told the magazine, "It's the same vaccine but a lower dose."

-BioNTech co-founders Uğur Şahin (left) and Özlem Türeci (right) think they will get approval for the vaccine in kids very quickly
+BioNTech co-founders Uğur Şahin (left) and Özlem Türeci think the kids' vaccine will be approved quickly

 All that's left for them to do now is to submit their latest trial results to the relevant authorities — the Food and Drug Administration (FDA) in the US, for instance, and the European Medicines Agency in the EU.